denlogv/StrugatskyBias/README.md

 # StrugatskyBias
-Project for course "Bias" at Heidelberg University
+Project for "Bias"-class at Heidelberg University